-- Prune tree limbs and roots as needed to reduce competition for sunlight, water, and nutrients. - When possible, trees located near closely mowed areas such as tees and greens should be removed or their canopy should be thinned to promote good turf growth. - Understand the variability in sun angles at different times of the year and how this affects turf health. - Conduct a shade audit to identify problem areas. - Conduct a tree survey that identifies each tree's location, species, health, life expectancy, safety concerns, value and special maintenance requirements.
+- Prune tree limbs and roots as needed to reduce competition for sunlight, water, and nutrients. - Remove, when possible, trees located near closely mowed areas such as tees and greens, or thin their canopy to promote good turf growth. - Understand the variability in sun angles at different times of the year and how this affects turf health. - Conduct a shade audit to identify problem areas. - Conduct a tree survey that identifies each tree's location, species, health, life expectancy, safety concerns, value and special maintenance requirements. - Understand thoroughly the growth characteristics, and water and space requirements of each tree species before planting, to help eliminate future problems and competition with desired turf and other beneficial trees.